 When a State agency wishes to make a sole source procurement and the anticipated cost or term of the contract exceeds $20,000 or exceeds one year, the agency must request a waiver from competitive solicitation and obtain approval from OPM before discussions are held with any potential contractor.
 In other words, an agency must not begin the sole source procurement process before receiving prior approval from OPM.

-With the rare exception of procurement for emergency services, waiver requests to make a sole source procurement should be submitted to OPM as soon as possible, but generally no later than 6 months prior to the anticipated start date of the contract.
+With the exception of procurement for emergency services, waiver requests to make a sole source procurement should be submitted to OPM as soon as possible, but generally no later than 6 months prior to the anticipated start date of the contract.
 Submission of the request less than 6 months prior to the anticipated contract start date may be a basis for denial of the request or approval of a shorter-term contract than requested.

 Sole source procurements that may qualify for a waiver from OPM include, but are not limited, to:

 services for which the cost to the State of a competitive procurement process outweighs the benefits of such a process, as documented by the State agency.
-NOTE: If the contract cost exceeds $100,000, detailed justification for citing this reason must be included when submitting the waiver request to OPM.
+NOTE: If the contract cost exceeds $100,000, detailed justification for citing this reason must be included when submitting the waiver request to OPM;

 services provided by a contractor having special capability or unique experience.
 NOTE: By use of this category an agency is certifying that competitive procurement would likely result in fewer than 3 qualified proposals;